 Next, consider the placement of your computer screen and keyboard.
-There is no ideal desk height, but your arms should rest on the edge of your desk so the forearms are roughly parallel to the floor and you can relax your shoulders down away from your ears.
-Your monitor or screen should be at eye level, and tilted 10-20 degrees away from you.
+There is no ideal desk height, but your arms should rest on the edge of your desk, so the forearms are roughly parallel to the floor.
+You can relax your shoulders down away from your ears for even better comfort.
+Your monitor or screen should be at eye level and tilted 10–20 degrees away from you.
 The keyboard should be at a height so that the wrists do not have to flex up or down, and the forearms stay parallel to the floor.
-Use a lap desk to hold your keyboard and mouse so your wrists are neutral.
-Minimize glare to help prevent eyestrain by placing your screen at a 90-degree angle to any windows.
+Use a lap desk to hold your keyboard and mouse, so your wrists are neutral.
+Minimize glare to help prevent eye strain by placing your screen at a 90-degree angle to any windows.
 If you have glare from overhead lighting glare, balance a piece of stiff paper or cardboard an inch or two over the top of your monitor.

 The placement of laptops can be troublesome because you cannot separate the keyboard from the screen, so the screen ends up too low for the eyes, or the keyboard is too high for the arms.
 Compensate by tilting the screen farther back.
 If you use your laptop at a desk for long hours, consider investing in a remote keyboard and or wireless mouse.
 You can then raise the laptop up to eye level, but keep your arms and wrists in proper alignment on the desk.
 Since laptops are made to travel, take a moment before you plop down at the café or in the airport to consider whether any of the available seating places you in a better ergonomic position.